By: WAMA Underwear

 A Story About How We Almost Got Hoodwinked

-We have all heard some horror stories about manufacturing overseas of all sorts but one thing we know is true from experience is that if you allow any manufacturer to screw you over, they will.
+We have all heard horror stories of all sorts about manufacturing overseas, but one thing we know is true from experience is that if you allow any manufacturer to screw you over, they will.
 You must always protect yourself and test everything!

-Linen fabric can actually be very similar in texture and feel.
+Linen fabric can be very similar to hemp in texture and feel.
 When we asked our supplier why they sent us linen and not hemp, they said because for some reason in the knitting factory the hemp yarn got tangled in something in their outdated knitting machines, so they switched it with some extra linen yarn they had laying around.
-Sounds strange to us but we decided to never use this supplier again due to this and other issues.
+Didn't exactly sound legit to us, so we decided to never use this supplier again due to this and other issues.

 *When the hemp, organic cotton, and spandex yarn get spun to make the fabric it will never be the exact blend percentage mentioned on the tag but it will always be very close and within a few percentages.

-Testing our materials sounds fun!
+Testing our materials is fun!
 What else can we test for?
 Testing for UPF perhaps?
 Or testing for anti-microbial levels?
 How about comparing WAMA Underwear fabric with other "sustainable" fabrics used in underwear?

 Got a better idea?
 Comment below and let us know!